BStokke007/CardDetector/Project_how.md

 a rectangles on the table.

 This is going to be done by using OpenCV.
-This can be done by graying the image and shresholding the pixels so that there are only black and white pixels
+This can be done by bluring, graying and shresholding combined the pixels so that there are only black and white pixels

 ### Step 3: